a-barinov/liteqube/README.md

 ### Audio
 This creates audio qube called core-sound, that can then be set as audiovm for other qubes.
 It generally follows Qubes approach to audio service provisioning, except using tiny custom shell script to run `pacat-simple-vchan` for each qube requiring sound service instead of default monstrous python script with runtime x.org dependency. `lq-volume` script is provided in dom0 to fine-tune pulseaudio volume.

+### Print
+Creates printing qube called core-print.
+This qube has two modes of operation, with and without preview of file to be printed:
+ - Without preview, any pdf file sent via qvm-copy will be automatically sent to default printer.
+Nice for small home printers that don't really have printing options.
+ - With preview enabled, any file sent to print qube will be opened in pdf previewer (zathura-pdf-poppler by default), you can then print it from there to any installed printer and with any options.
+In addition to creating core-print qube, setup script can create "Qubes Printer" for selected qubes, that is based on cups-pdf.
+You can then print to this printer, and resulting pdf will be sent to core-print automatically.
+In case you don't enable print file preview, this creates almost seamless printing experience with printer shared across multiple qubes.

 ### Templating mechanism
 This is the key service allowing Liteqube to run different disposable qubes off the same template.
 It runs very early on boot and checks private partition to ensure it contains only the files needed.
 Any file not fitting the configuration is put into quarantine or deleted.
 Setup is driven by `/etc/protect` folder that has 4 components: